 You need to understand that there is no perfect answer for determining the amount of storage you need for your laptop.
 Both Apple Mac and Windows PC laptops come with different storage options.

 If you are interested in purchasing an Apple MacBook Air, for example, you will choose either a 256 GB storage drive or 512 GB of internal storage.
 Going for the larger internal storage option is going to cost you about $200 more.

 With Windows laptops, you can find models that have internal storage starting from 128 GB.
 Usually, there is a 250 GB option, a 512 GB option and a 1 TB option.
 The additional storage will not cost as much as it does for a MacBook Air but it still won’t be cheap.

 Consider the Operating System and other factors with Internal Storage space

-A mistake that many people make when they are buying a laptop is not to consider the internal storage space that the operating system takes up.
+A mistake that many people make when buying a laptop is not to consider the internal storage space that the operating system takes up.
 If you are considering a 512 GB storage solution for example, there will not be 512 GB available to you to use for your files.

 Windows 10 requires around 15 GB of storage and the macOS (High Sierra) takes up over 8 GB of internal storage space.
 Another thing that you need to know is that 512 GB isn’t really 512 GB.
 This is because laptop suppliers use base 10 figures rather than binary figures so you always get less than advertised.

 There have been many tests conducted on the actual space available.
-A good example of this was a study that found each advertised gigabyte of internal storage was actually over 70 megabytes less than this.
+A good example of this was a study that found that each advertised gigabyte of internal storage was over 70 megabytes less than this.

 So if you want a Windows 10 laptop with 128 GB of internal storage, subtract about 20 GB for the operating system and then factor in the real amount of storage available.
 It will reduce 128 GB to around 99 GB.
 If you apply this to 256 GB it becomes 218 GB and 512 GB becomes 456 GB.